gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/features/media-item-processing.md

 ## Referencing static file public URL's

 If you want to use image/file url's directly instead of (or in addition) to using Gatsby Image, you can query for the `WpMediaItem.localFile.publicURL` field in GraphQL.
-However, for this field to be available you'll need to first install and configure `gatsby-source-filesystem` and point it at atleast 1 local file.
+However, for this field to be available you'll need to first install and configure `gatsby-source-filesystem` and point it at at least 1 local file.

 You can install it in your project with `npm install gatsby-source-filesystem` or `yarn add gatsby-source-filesystem`.
 Once you do that you can add it to your `gatsby-config.js` like this: